-South Sudan offers 15 eSIM providers and around 150 prepaid data plans.
-While the selection is more limited, travelers can still find a plan that meets their needs.
+There are 15 providers and over 150 prepaid data plans available for use in South Sudan, so the selection is somewhat limited, yet travelers can still find a plan that fits their needs.

 Firsty offers an unlimited data eSIM for South Sudan that is valid for 1 day and is priced at $0.00 USD.
 The plan comes with advertisements and a speed limit of 256 kbps, which may be throttled during usage.
 Because the only unlimited option is this low‑speed, free plan, travelers who need higher speeds or longer validity should consider a capped‑data plan instead.